Mahika20/cryptonite_taskphase_Mahika/Digesting_Documentation.md

        man -l [man options] file ...
        man -w|-W [man options] page ...
 ```
-So, I ran the command 'man -k challenge' to display the manpages having the word challenge.
+So, I ran the command `man -k challenge` to display the manpages having the word challenge.
 ```
 hacker@man~searching-for-manuals:~$ man -k challenge wnuajdczab (1)       - print the flag!
 ```
-Then I ran the command 'man wnuajdczab' to get the manpage of wnuajdczab.
+Then I ran the command `man wnuajdczab` to get the manpage of wnuajdczab.
 It gave the following result:
 ```
 SYNOPSIS
        challenge OPTION